 If you take more Vraylar than your doctor prescribes, you may develop serious side effects.
 It’s important that you do not take more Vraylar than your doctor advises.

 Symptoms of an overdose

 - orthostasis (low blood pressure when moving from sitting to standing)

 - sedation (feeling drowsy and less alert)

 If you take more than the recommended amount of Vraylar

 Call your doctor right away if you believe you’ve taken too much Vraylar.
-Another option is to call

-	the American Association of Poison Control Centers at 800-222-1222 or use its online tool.
-If you

-	have severe symptoms, immediately call 911 or your local emergency number, or go to the nearest
+Another option is to call America’s Poison Centers at 800-222-1222 or use its online tool.
+If you have severe symptoms, immediately call 911 or your local emergency number, or go to the nearest emergency room.

-	emergency room.

 The dosages in this article are typical dosages provided by the drug’s manufacturer.
-If your doctor

-	recommends Vraylar for you, they will prescribe the dosage that’s right for you.
-Always follow the

-	dosage that your doctor prescribes for you.
+If your doctor recommends Vraylar for you, they will prescribe the dosage that’s right for you.
+Always follow the dosage that your doctor prescribes for you.